 - Educators sit with the children and encourage children to try new foods.

-- Well organized materials easily available to children and cleaned and disinfected after each usage.
+- Well organized materials easily available to children and cleaned and disinfected frequently.

 - Educators follow child’s interest and provide materials and activities that enhance all round development.
-All materials used are easily washable and sanitized after every use.
+Most materials used are easily washable and sanitized regularly.

-- Throughout the day every Educator ensures that the environment is safe for children and family and follow physical distancing.
+- Throughout the day every Educator ensures that the environment is safe for children and families

 - We promote nutrition by ensuring the meals follow Canada Food Guidelines and being mindful and inclusive of children’s individual meal requirements (i.e. allergies, food restrictions, etc.)

 - Providing a warm environment for children, families and all staff to feel comfortable to share ideas, communicate any concerns and be sensitive to the needs of others.
-We connect with parents strengthening the relationships by phone or email.
-We give attention to those who need it by encouraging the child through communication and positive guidance maintaining physical distancing.
-If physical distancing cannot be maintained where a child needs support, then Personal Protective equipment is always worn by the Educator ie: face shield or protective eye glasses, face masks and good hand hygiene etc. Children choose their own activities from their own area/space and we respond to their needs in a positive way.
+We connect with parents strengthening the relationships by phone or email or in person.
+We give attention to those who need it by encouraging the child through communication and positive guidance.
+Children choose their own activities from their own area/space and we respond to their needs in a positive way.
 Children and families can express themselves and we listen.
 We provide positive feedback and work together to provide the best care for children.

-- Virtual Team meetings and staff meetings occur weekly and monthly and we share information and discuss possibilities to provide children with deeper explorations.
+- Team meetings and staff meetings occur either on a bi-weekly or monthly basis and we share information and discuss possibilities to provide children with deeper explorations.
 We invite others perspectives in planning (children, parents, teachers etc.) to work towards the child’s goal.
 Develop an environment where children feel safe and comfortable to share their thoughts and ideas.

-- Provide families with information on their children’s daily routines at the end of the day, maintaining open communication to create an inclusive program between families and child care providers through email, virtual meetings, phone calls etc.
+- Provide families with information on their children’s daily routines, maintaining open communication to create an inclusive program between families and child care providers and done through email, virtual meetings, phone calls or in person meetings.

-- For new parents, arranging virtual tours and telephone consultation by sharing information about the program
+- For new parents, arranging tours and telephone consultation sharing information about the program and scheduling visits that are convenient for parents and Supervisor

-- Observing children, providing support when needed, guide them by talking to them and maintaining a physical distance of 2 meters as much as possible in their interactions and play.
+- Observing children, providing support when needed, guide them by talking to them in their interactions and play.

 - Promoting problem solving where staff observe and watch and provide positive guidance and self-independence